2-alchemists/krossboard-docs/content/docs/deploy-for-azure-aks.md

 * In the field **Select**, search for the Krossboard instance created in step 2 above and select it.
 * Click **Save** to validate the assignement.

-## Step 4: Configure RBAC to access AKS cluster's metrics
+## Step 3: Configure Kubernetes RBAC to access cluster's metrics
 At this stage we're almost done, but Krossboard is not yet allowed to retrieve metrics from discovered AKS clusters.
 The last step is to configure RBAC settings on each AKS cluster to enable the required permissions.

 To ease that, Krossboard is released with a ready-to-use configuration file that can be applied as follows on your AKS clusters as below.
 This create a **ClusterRole** and an associated **ClusterRoleBinding** giving access to the target AKS cluster metrics.